Olio in 5 minutes

 • Variants: per-screen variant assignment (one variant key per screen)

 Save and flip status to live.
-Resolution priority on every request:
+Resolution on every request:

 Verify with curl: